Does your child have shoulder blades that stick out?

 Scoliosis can cause pain, lowered lung and heart function, and limited abilities.
 There are a number of psychological issues that stem from scoliosis as well, such as low self-esteem.
 However, the majority of scoliosis victims only have a slight curvature, which does not hinder their abilities or appearance.

 The first step for scoliosis evaluation is for victims to undergo a physical examination and provide medical history.
 If a curvature is found, then further evaluation is necessary.
 It is common for doctor to require an x-ray in order to evaluate the spine even further.
 Other types of tests may be required as well, depending on the doctor and the severity of the condition.

 The most common treatments for scoliosis include observation, physical therapy, bracing, and surgery.
 In adolescents, observation is crucial to make sure that scoliosis does not worsen or cause other issues.
 Bracing is commonly used on young children with moderate curvature who are still developing their skeleton.
 Surgery is recommended if the curve exceeds 45 degrees and is worsening.
 It can also be required when scoliosis interferes with proper vital organ, lung, or heart function.

-Contact Pinnacle Chiropractic and Spinal Rehab Center today at (303) 683-5060 for more information on our scoliosis treatments or to book an appointment.
+Contact Pinnacle Chiropractic and Spinal Rehab Center today in Highlands Ranch, CO for more information on our scoliosis treatments or to book an appointment.